strvcom/strv-backend-go-logging/README.md

-# strv-backend-go-logging
+# go.strv.io/logging

-Custom logging wrapper and useful logging utilities.
+This repository contains wrappers and customisations of existing logging libraries.
+## Available packages
+- `zapx`: A simple wrapper around [zap](https://github.com/uber-go/zap) logger that simplifies the creation of new loggers and reduces room for error.